Officers & Board of Trustees

-A graduate of Colby College, Heidi founded in 1981 and operated Letterworks International, a database marketing services firm, through its sale in 1995.
+A graduate of Colby College, Heidi founded Letterworks International, a database marketing services firm, in 1981 and operated the company through its sale in 1995.
 In 1999, she was a founder of BlueTarp Financial, which provides innovative information and financial services to the building material industry.
-Since 2004, she has operated HN Hansen & Co., a business consulting firm specializing in product development, project management, and innovation/new market entry.
+Since 2004, she has operated HN Hansen & Co., a business consulting firm specializing in product development, project management and innovation/new market entry.

-Heidi has served on numerous business and non-profit boards, including Portland Ovations, Portland Museum of Art, Salt Institute for Documentary Studies, Compass Project, Ingraham, and the Portland Chamber of Commerce.
-Her honors include YWCA Tribute to Women in Industry and the Ad Club of Maine’s Conwell Award.
+Heidi has served on numerous business and nonprofit boards, including Portland Ovations, Portland Museum of Art, Salt Institute for Documentary Studies, Compass Project, Ingraham and the Portland Regional Chamber of Commerce.
+In addition to MMC, she currently serves on the board of Hospice of Southern Maine.
+Her honors include YWCA Tribute to Women in Industry and the Ad Club of Maine’s Conwell Award for Achievement.
 She has traveled extensively in Europe, Asia, Africa and the Americas and loves sailing the coast of Maine.

 Marie J. McCarthy

 Marie McCarthy is Chief Human Resources Officer at L.L.
 Bean and has been with the company since 1993.